Yichuans/wh-knowledge-lab/README.md

 The benefits of rear real time satellite images are multitude.
 An obvious one is the possibility of 'seeing' World Heritage sites from space, back in time and also present, some of which remain inaccessible due to their remote location and hugely vast size.
 This could help experts with significant experience on the ground to scale up their knowledge and apply across the site.
 It also enables large scale analysis, previously unavailable or expensive, to generate new insights, for example, in identifying possible threats such as long term land cover conversion trend, or in detecting disturbances such as fire.

-It is worth noting that, despite their vast potential, they do not replace the need for ground based surveys and monitoring missions established in statutory process, due to limitations such as resolution and the subsequent difficulty of high fidelity analysis.
-Like land cover change, it may be possible in the future to eventually detect every change in pin-point accuracy, however, it will not explain the reason why in itself.
+It is worth noting that, despite their vast potential, they do not replace the need for ground based surveys and monitoring missions well established in statutory process, due to limitations such as resolution and the subsequent difficulty of high fidelity analysis.
+Like land cover change, it may be possible in the future to eventually detect every change in pin-point accuracy, however, it will not explain the reason why by itself alone.

 - Result: Using time series data for WH with near-real time monitoring, in a more accessible and timely way.
 - Issue: relies on external Landsat services, currently for views only and very limited analytical function, for example dynamic band combination.